Travelling to Hawke's Bay

 Q. When should I plan to visit Hawke’s Bay?

-Much of the region is operational for business now, so if you have a reservation or have plans to visit, operators will value your support.
+Now!
+Hawke’s Bay open for business and visitors, so if you have a reservation or have plans to visit, operators will value your support.

 Q. How many tourism operators have been impacted by the flooding?